alexbenko/ChatMancer/README.md

 ### Future Planned Features

-1. Integration Gpt vision so a user can upload an image and ask gpt questions on it.
+1. Integration of Gpt vision so a user can upload an image and ask gpt questions on it.
 2. Support for a user to give gpt a url to ask questions on / add to the context
-3. Reimplement the ability to upload files to ask questions / add to the context.
+3. Reimplement the ability to upload text based files to ask questions / add to the context.

 ## Usage Costs